 This is a paid internship.
 Candidates from underrepresented demographic groups are especially encouraged to apply.

 Internships are for 2.5 months or longer.
 We are now accepting applications for internships starting in or after January 2020 on a rolling basis.
-Interns based in Oxford.
+Interns will be based in Oxford.
 (As per University guidelines, candidates must be fluent in English.)

 To apply, please submit a CV and a short statement of interest (including relevant experience in machine learning, computer science, and programming) via this form.
 You will also be asked to indicate when you would be available to start your internship and for permission to share your application materials with partner organisations.
 We apologise for any delay in reviewing applications, which due to limited researcher time is done about once per month.
 Please direct questions about the application process to Ryan Carey.